 Microscopy and Microanalysis

-The Microscopy and Microanalysis tools at WFU require training and clearance by the facility manager.
+Training and clearance by the lab manager is required to use the equipment of this facility.
 User workshops and classes are offered regularly through the Nanotechnology Center.
-Assistance using the microscopes is available and full microscopy services are available through the various Nanotech Center Groups.
+Assistance and full microscopy services are available through the various Nanotech Center Groups.